SAKSHIDHYANI/Wrangling-of-data/README.md

-This project is on wrangling the data that was avaliable to us related to twitter archive we rate dogs
+Performing data wrangling on the data extracted from "WE RATE DOGS" twitter account.
+WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.